aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Review

-In this Lab, you  performed:
+In this lab, you have completed:

 + Creating a Virtual Machine to test the configuration
 + Connecting to the Test VMs using RDP